Programme Advisory

 Michael Groves

-Michael is Head of the Heilbronn Institute for Mathematical Research.
-He has worked as a security researcher at GCHQ for over 25 years and served as vice chair of the ETSI quantum-safe cryptography working group from 2015-19.
+Michael Groves is Head of the Heilbronn Institute for Mathematical Research.
+He has worked as a security researcher at GCHQ for more than 25 years and served as vice chair of ETSI’s quantum-safe cryptography working group from 2015 to 2019.